-Authors' Contributions
+Authors' Contribution

-Conceptualization: Adileh Shirmohammadi

-Visualization: Sina Ghertasi Oskouei

-Writing - Original Draft: Adileh Shirmohammadi Writing - Review and Editing: Sina Ghertasi Oskouei
+Conceptualization: Adileh Shirmohammadi.
+Visualization: Sina Ghertasi Oskouei.
+Writing-original draft: Adileh Shirmohammadi.
+Writing-review & editing: Sina Ghertasi Oskouei.

 Competing Interests

 Currently, Adileh Shirmohammadi is the Editor-in-Chief of the Journal of Advanced Periodontology & Implant Dentistry (JAPID), and Sina Ghertasi Oskouei serves as an Associate Editor for JAPID.
 The authors declare no other competing interests concerning authorship and/or publication of this article.